How to Build Digital Dexterity in the Workplace (+Benefits)

 3. Understand how to engage your employees

-Instead of ignoring the concerns of your employees on new digital tools and IT upgrades, business leaders need to overcommunicate and gather feedback from all employees.
+Instead of ignoring their employees’ concerns about new digital tools and IT upgrades, business leaders need to overcommunicate and gather employee feedback.

-By harnessing feedback surveys and hosting focus-group discussions or town halls, you can identify what your employees feel about new enterprise technologies.
+You can identify how your employees feel about new enterprise technologies by harnessing feedback surveys and hosting focus groups or town halls.
 You can ask them about their technology-led concerns and what solutions would best help them attain business goals.

-Once you understand their diverse needs, you can segment employees into cohorts that you can target with personalized digital dexterity development programs that best suit each of these well-defined groups.
+Once you understand their diverse needs, you can segment employees into cohorts and target them with personalized digital dexterity development programs that best suit each of these well-defined groups.
 You may even encourage employees to develop digital dexterity by offering incentives and bonuses linked to the progress of their company’s digital initiatives.

 4. Remove barriers to digital dexterity with a digital adoption platform